 schools of Biola

-Biola has six schools: Cook School of Intercultural Studies, Crowell School of Business, Rosemead School of Psychology, the School of Arts and Sciences, the School of Education, and Talbot School of Theology.
+Biola has eight schools: Cook School of Intercultural Studies, Crowell School of Business, Rosemead School of Psychology, the School of Education, the School of Fine Arts and Communication, the School of Humanities and Social Science, the School of Science, Technology and Health, and Talbot School of Theology.

 On first reference in external communications, give the school's full name and indicate that it belongs to Biola University (if not already clear from the context).
 Tom Smith (Psy.D.
 '00) graduated from Biola University's Rosemead School of Psychology or Tom Smith (Psy.D.
 '00) graduated from Biola's Rosemead School of Psychology.
 In subsequent references, it is acceptable to refer to the "named" schools as "Cook," "Crowell," "Rosemead" and "Talbot."
 He has taught at Cook for two years.
 A reception for Talbot's students will be held in Andrews Banquet Hall.
 Do not use initialisms (such as CSICS, SAS, SOE) in external communications.